Is Bank of Commerce Credit Card the Right Card for You?

 - Bank of Commerce MasterCard Gold is for Filipinos who have a greater purchasing power with a higher spending limit.
 This card has perks for individuals who spend more on dining, shopping, and traveling.
 The minimum annual income to have this card is Php 455,000.

 - Bank of Commerce MasterCard Platinum is for the life’s luxuries.
 This card is best used for international purchases as it has the Dual Currency Billing.
 You can charge in US dollars instead of converting the amount in peso.
-Applicants for this card must earn at least Php 1,200,000 a year.
+Applicants for this card must be earning at least Php 1,200,000 a year.

 Bank of Commerce Credit Card Requirements

 The applicant for the BOC credit cards must be at least 21 to 65 years old.
 Supplementary cardholders should be not younger than 15 at the time of application.